w3f/Grants-Program/applications/Omniverse DLT.md

 Generally, this project is composited with the O-DLT component, a swap component for Omniverse tokens, and the off-chain synchronizers.

 #### Components
 - O-DLT is implemented as a `substrate pallet` and `ink! smart contract` on Polkadot, and as a smart contract on other chains(EVM chains for instance).
 A special cryptographic commitment is used to make a verification when a change in ownership of the token occurs, which can be verified in an equivalent approach on different tech stacks of different blockchains.
 The special commitment is unfakeable and non-deniable.
-Moreover, the transfer of Omniverse tokens happened on an Omniverse Account Protocol, and be guaranteed by an Omniverse Transaction Protocol.:
+Moreover, the transfer of Omniverse tokens happened on an Omniverse Account Protocol, and be guaranteed by an Omniverse Transaction Protocol.
   - The implementation of the Omniverse Account is not very hard, and we temporarily choose a common elliptic curve secp256k1 to make it out, which has been already supported by many blockchains.
   - The Omniverse Transaction guarantees the ultimate consistency of transactions across all chains.
-  - We will difine an application-level data structure to describe omniverse transactions, which can be treated as the same in different tech stacks.
-The [example code of the *TransactionData*]() will be similar to the follows:
+  - We will define an **application-level** data structure to describe omniverse transactions, which can be treated in the same way in different tech stacks.
+The [example code of the *TransactionData*]() will be similar to the following:
     ```Rust
     #[derive(Clone, PartialEq, Eq, Debug, Encode, Decode, TypeInfo)]
     pub struct OmniverseTransactionData {